ihabunek/toot/README.rst

     toot - a Mastodon CLI client

     Authentication:
-      toot login           Log into a Mastodon instance, does NOT support two factor authentication toot login_browser   Log in using your browser, supports regular and two factor authentication toot login_2fa       Log in using two factor authentication in the console (hacky, experimental) toot logout          Log out, delete stored access keys toot auth            Show stored credentials
+      toot login           Log in from the console, does NOT support two factor authentication toot login_browser   Log in using your browser, supports regular and two factor authentication toot logout          Log out, delete stored access keys toot auth            Show stored credentials